Bryan De La Cruz Player Props: Marlins vs. Giants

 Bryan De La Cruz At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 48th, his on-base percentage ranks 86th, and he is 117th in the league in slugging.
+- Among the qualifying hitters in MLB action, he ranks 50th in batting average, 89th in on-base percentage, and 123rd in slugging.

-- De La Cruz is batting .400 during his last outings and is riding a four-game hitting streak.
+- De La Cruz enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .450.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.